demisto/content/Packs/Jira/Integrations/JiraV3/README.md

 ### jira-issue-edit-comment

 ***
-Edit a comment that's part of an issue.
+Edit a comment that is part of an issue.

+Scope: `write:jira-work`

 #### Base Command